CSCI4160U/project-1-rajiv/PROJECT1/INSTRUCTIONS.md

 3. Locate the `Player Input` script component, set the "Run Speed" to 3.
 Feel free to adjust this if you would like.

-4. Locate the `Inventory` script component, this is where you store items such as armour, weapons, healing potions, etc.

-5. Locate the `Dealing Damage` script component, set "Attack Range" to 1.
+4. Locate the `Dealing Damage` script component, set "Attack Range" to 1.
 Set "Enemy Layers" to "Enemies".
 The `UpAttackPoint`,`DownAttackPoint`, `LeftAttackPoint` and `RightAttackPoint` are where the player can attack in all directions.

-6. In the `Save Manager` script component, you can save the details about the Player's progress in the game.
+5. In the `Save Manager` script component, you can save the details about the Player's progress in the game.

-7. The `UI Controls` script component, allows the Player to control the User Interface, like pausing the game, showing inventory, etc.
+6. The `UI Controls` script component, allows the Player to control the User Interface, like pausing the game, showing current level, etc.

-8. The `Inventory` script component stores the equipment that a Player has acquired or equipped.

 ### Enemy Sprite